Showing posts with label God's Word. Show all posts

 I'll admit off the bat, this section contains one of my pet peeves, "taking the Bible literally."
 In most cases, when someone talks or writes about taking the Bible literally it is a indication that he/she is about to do an awful job of interpreting the Bible.
 Why?
 Because the Bible's author's don't take the Bible "literally," and those who have learned to interpret the Bible according to its own ideas know that full well.
 Biblical authors write with a host of analogies, metaphors, similes, parables, as well as prophetic and apocalyptic language.
 What I think Lancaster is trying to say is that the people he is lambasting don't take the Bible "at face value" or "as authoritative."
 But I digress, the real issue with The Beginning of Wisdom lesson 20 is that here Lancaster reveals his contempt both for the modern Church and for modern Judaism.
 This is yet more evidence that FFOZ is trying to carve out their own unique (and new) niche in a space that is neither Christianity nor Judaism but some amalgam of both that is unrecognizable to either.

-This is not the first time that I've demonstrated the animosity of FFOZ's leadership to both the Church and Judaism, but it is a reminder that the canard that their intention is to help followers of Jesus and witness to Jews rings hollow when they choose to display this level of contempt and teach it to their followers.
+This is not the first time that I've demonstrated the animosity of FFOZ's leadership to both the Church and Judaism, but it is a reminder that the canard that their intention is to help followers of Jesus witness to Jews rings hollow when they choose to display this level of contempt to both Christianity and Judaism, and teach it to their followers.

 Let's look at the specific claims to see if they hold any water or are in fact more straw men.